FPO-Led Small Farm Market Access Models

 - Evaluate the effect farmer producer organizations have on smallholder market linkages, social/gender inclusion and empowerment, nutrition sensitivity in markets development, and overall welfare.

 The project is funded through a $1 million grant from the Walmart Foundation.

 The cornerstone of this project is TCI’s FPO Hub.
 A part of TCI’s Center of Excellence in Delhi, India, the Hub serves as a repository of research, information, and knowledge for the advancement of FPOs in India.

 Philanthropic actors, government, and private entities that promote FPOs can use the Hub as a resource to access information, technical help, and guidance.

-Part of the FPO Hub, the Database for Indian FPOs brings together information on thousands of FPOs to facilitate research on small-farm aggregation models.
-Through the interactive, web-based dashboard, researchers can access a wealth of data, such as crops produced by FPOs, their founding years, and sponsoring agencies.
+Part of the FPO Hub, the FPO Platform for India brings together information on thousands of FPOs to facilitate research on small-farm aggregation models and facilitate connections between FPOs and other stakeholders in the agricultural sector.
+Through the interactive, web-based dashboard, researchers and others can access a wealth of data, such as crops produced by FPOs, their founding years, and sponsoring agencies.

 Small farms, big opportunities, significant challenges

 Nearly 90% of the 570 million farms around the world are less than 2 hectares (about 5 acres) in size.
 Most are in low- and middle-income countries, where a substantial amount of the population is dependent on the agricultural sector.

 Due to their size, small farms have an inherent disadvantage in accessing product markets, credit, management inputs, and technology.
 These weaknesses have kept small farms from leveraging income-growth opportunities, which have arisen from changing demand for diversified, high-value agricultural products through globalization, population increase, and income growth.
 By forming FPOs, smallholders can benefit from scale economies, and in the process, aid agricultural development and poverty reduction.